 How to Crush the Holiday Season!

-Last year we gave you some of our top tips for Holiday Damage Control and this year, we wanted to step things up a notch and show you how to not just survive the silly season but to thrive during it… and dare I say, crush it!
+Last year, we gave you some of our top tips for Holiday Damage Control.
+This year, we wanted to step things up a notch and show you how to not just survive the silly season but to thrive during it… but we want to show you how to crush the holiday season!

 Deal with a Change in Routine